 Types of Girl about the Globe (GatG) – Ancient Civilisation GatG, Beach GatG, Diving GatG, History GatG, Market GatG, Museum GatG

 Are you planning a solo trip to Egypt?
-Below is our guide to how to travel solo in Egypt as well as lots of practical information such as the best place to visit in Egypt, which tour company to use and how to get around.
+Below is our guide on how to solo travel Egypt including the best place to visit in Egypt, which tour company to use and how to get around.
 Find out the best time to visit Egypt and what to do in each place.
-All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
+All companies included have been recommended by solo female travellers from our solo community and come with our Solo Female Friendly endorsement.
 Listen to our podcast episode below or read the full article for solo female travel Egypt.

 N.b.
 By booking through this page for your solo travel to Egypt you are helping to improve the lives of vulnerable girls about the globe.
 Thanks for helping.